krm-functions/catalog/docs/render-helm-chart.md

 ## The Solution

-The solution is to separate sourcing and rendering of the Helm chart.
+A solution is to **separate sourcing and rendering of the Helm chart**.
 This approach is similar to how we would handle a collection of plain Kubernetes YAML manifests in a package:

-1. Fetch YAML manifests from upstream.
+1. Fetch YAML manifests from upstream source.
-2. Store the upstream manifests in our own repo, optionally with additional YAML manifests.
+2. Store the upstream manifests in our own Git repository, optionally with additional YAML manifests.
+This is our *curated* package.
-3. Consume our component, potentially modify it through KRM function manipulations.
+3. Consume our package with our Git repository as single source.
+4. Modify our package as needed with KRM function pipelines.

 **Hence, we fetch the upstream source manifests and store them in our own 'package' Git repository**.
 This has many benefits - availability, immutability etc.

-If we similarly retrieve the Helm chart from its upstream source and store the full chart inside a `RenderHelmChart` resource in base64 encoded form, we can render the chart with a hermetic KRM function through a declarative pipeline.
+If we similarly retrieve the Helm chart tar-ball from its upstream source and store the full chart inside a `RenderHelmChart` resource in base64 encoded form, **we can render the chart with a hermetic KRM function through a declarative pipeline**.
 Although the chart is not plain YAML, the principle is the same as for ordinary YAML manifests.

-The following example illustrates the example from above in this alternative form.
-The `templateOptions` part has been retained as this is specification for how to render the chart.
-However, the `chartArgs` part has been replaced by the actual chart in base64 encoded form as `chart`:
+The following example illustrates the example from above in this alternative form - note how a `chart` section have been added:

 ```
 apiVersion: experimental.helm.sh/v1alpha1